Kaushl2208/GSoC-2020/README.md

     We generated about *1 million files using 447 license files*. ***Voilaa !!***

-- ### What else is needed to be done?

-    After looking at 1 million files the first thought that came into our mind was of "How many of it is relevant and what is the frequency of noise in it?".
-Yes, the dataset now needed chopping off and in other words normalization on the basis of relevance.

     Few more things that needed to be done are:

     - Shifting from txt files to SPDX JSON endpoint